 Santa Margarita Lake is part of the longest river on California’s Central Coast, the Salinas River.
-The lake was created in 1941, after the Salinas Dam was built upstream, by the Army Corps of Engineers.
-This allowed the lake to play a huge role during World War II.
-The dam was built to provide a source of water for the infantry division camp, Camp San Luis Obispo, during World War II.
-Now the lake serves as a drinking water reservoir for the city of San Luis Obispo.
-This is why you will find that there is no swimming allowed in the lake.
-The only swimmers allowed are the catfish, rainbow trout and small and largemouth bass.
-Yes, there is fishing allowed at this lake, too!
-Bring out the family and have some lunch on the shore or at the picnic tables.
-Come see what’s buzzing in this lovely little valley located in the San Luis Obispo hills.
+The lake was created in 1941 after the Salinas Dam was built upstream by the Army Corps of Engineers.
+It played an integral role during World War II by providing a source of water to the infantry division camp, Camp San Luis Obispo.
+Today, the lake serves as a drinking water reservoir for the city of San Luis Obispo.
+As such, no body-to-water contact is allowed.